IRNAS/irnas-guidelines-docs/tools/pre-commit/README.md

 #### Hook specific configuration files

 Some hooks have their own configuration files that configure them.
-Whenever that is a case, a comment in the `.pre-commit-config.yaml` should mention that.
+Whenever that is a case, a comment in the `.prek-config.yaml` should mention that.

 ### `typos`

 [`typos`] is a source code spell checker.
-When used in combination with `pre-commit` tool finds and fixes spelling mistakes in the source code.
+When used in combination with `prek` tool finds and fixes spelling mistakes in the source code.

 If the spelling solution is non-ambiguous the fix is applied automatically.
 Wherever it is ambiguous, as there is more than one solution, it emits an error message and gives the user a choice